Morning sun through olivescent pines illumines

 Structure as decoy; pristine ecosystem untouched.

-Several miles distant, the Vallecito award-winning straw bale home and acreage pictured below may be acquired with Cathedrals Canyon for a combined price of $1,770,000.
+Several miles distant, the Vallecito award-winning straw bale home and acreage pictured below may be acquired separately for the same price of $675,000, or with Cathedrals Canyon for a combined price of $1,350,000.
 For more information on this extraordinary home, please click on Vallecito home.